Port Phillip Estate, Quartier Chardonnay, 2024

 Couldn't load pickup availability

-Drinking window: 2026 - 2030
+Optimal drinking window: 2026 - 2030

 Port Phillip Estate has been crafting elegant wines on the Mornington Peninsula since 1987, and their Quartier Chardonnay shows exactly why this cool-climate region has earned its reputation for restrained, mineral-driven whites.
 This 2024 vintage captures the estate's philosophy of minimal intervention winemaking, allowing the fruit to express the maritime influence of Port Phillip Bay.